aws-samples/migrate-workflow-from-amazon-elastic-trancoder-to-aws-elemental-mediaconvert/README.md

 # Migrate Workflow from Amazon Elastic Transcoder to AWS Elemental MediaConvert

-This package contains scripts that converts Amazon Elastic Transcoder preset and job settings to AWS Elemental MediaConvert prest and job settings.
+This package contains scripts that converts Amazon Elastic Transcoder preset and job settings to AWS Elemental MediaConvert preset and job settings.

 For more info see https://aws.amazon.com/blogs/media/how-to-migrate-workflows-from-amazon-elastic-transcoder-to-aws-elemental-mediaconvert/